andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 * protects any request (i.e. requires authentication)
 * enables this as a resource server with expecting access tokens in JWT format

-__<u>Step 2: Remove local password storage</u>__

-Now keycloak will take over the authentication, so we don't need to store and handle passwords any more in our application, therefore it is a good idea now to remove the __password__ attribute (references) and the __password encoder__ (references) from the following classes:

-* com.example.library.server.dataaccess.User
-* com.example.library.server.dataaccess.UserBuilder
-* com.example.library.server.security.LibraryUser
-* com.example.library.server.DataInitializer
-* com.example.library.server.config.WebSecurityConfiguration
-* com.example.library.server.api.UserRestController

-__<u>Step 3: Run and test basic resource server</u>__
+#### Step 2: Run and test basic resource server

-After removing all password relict's from our application it should be possible to re-start the reconfigured application _com.example.library.server.Lab1InitialLibraryServerApplication_.
+After removing all password relics from our application it should be possible to re-start the reconfigured application _com.example.library.server.Lab1InitialLibraryServerApplication_.

 Now, the requests you have tried when starting this lab using basic authentication won't work any more